EPA-WG/embed-page/README.md

 ## Use
 1. Add to project via npm, bower, or simply placing `embed-page.js` into project tree
-2. Import into page/module either by webcomponent `link rel="import"`, AMD require, ES6 import, or simple SCRIPT tag
+2. Import into page/module either by ES6 import, simple SCRIPT tag, webcomponent `link rel="import"`, or AMD require
 3. Develop your reusable widgets as insulated HTML and include into page by ```<embed-page>``` or

 Add some useful 3rd party [microapplication](https://github.com/EPA-WG/EPA-concept/blob/master/microapplication.md)